Skip to main content

 3. Filter Usage

-• The filterValue parameter follows the Semantic API filtering structure
+• The hxqlQuery parameter follows the HxQL filtering structure

 • Common filters include document type, department, and date ranges